What happened to Britain’s lost Roman legion?

 Savaged or annihilated, it seems that too few soldiers survived the troubles to allow the unit to be reformed.
 At least three survivors – serving in the legion no later than the early 120s – are known to us from their tombstones, yet no mass graves or commemorative tombs have been found.
 However, there may well still be in northern Britain a small corner of a foreign field, as yet untouched by archaeology, that is forever Rome.
 The Ninth had disappeared from history, but their place in myth and popular culture was assured.

-Timeline: Legion of the damned
+Timeline: The disappearance of the Ninth Legion

 AD 43: Invasion